fyllekanin/gnsagent/README.md

-# gnsagrent
+# gnsagent

-**gnsagrent** is a lightweight, continuously running service designed to keep DNS records updated with the current public IPv4 address of the client it operates on.
-Ideal for users with dynamic IP addresses on their home networks, **gnsagrent** ensures that DNS records are always accurate, providing reliable access to networked resources even when IPs change.
+**gnsagent** is a lightweight, continuously running service designed to keep DNS records updated with the current public IPv4 address of the client it operates on.
+Ideal for users with dynamic IP addresses on their home networks, **gnsagent** ensures that DNS records are always accurate, providing reliable access to networked resources even when IPs change.

 ## Features